El Capitan (train): Equipment

-The El Capitan debuted in February 1938 with two all-lightweight consists manufactured by the Budd Company.
+The El Capitan debuted in February 1938 with consists of two all-lightweights manufactured by the Budd Company.
 Each included a baggage-dormitory-coach, two coaches, a lunch counter-dining car, and coach-observation car.
 The baggage-dormitory-coach had a small baggage area forward, followed by bunks for the train's crew and 32 coach seats.
 Both coaches seated 52 and featured men's and women's restrooms at opposite ends.
 In the observation car the restrooms were located forward, followed by 50 coach seats.
 During periods of high demand additional cars were added from the Scout's pool.
 The Santa Fe also employed its experimental pendulum car.

-Between 1946 and 1948 the Santa Fe increased the length of the El Capitan and added new cars built during and after World War II.
+Between 1946 and 1948, the Santa Fe increased the length of the El Capitan and added new cars built during and after World War II.
 The new El Capitan included a storage mail car, baggage-dormitory, eight 44-seat "leg-rest" coaches, two lunch counter-dining cars, a club-lounge, and a coach-observation car.
 Most of the coaches were built by Pullman-Standard.
 The reduced seating in the coaches was given over to improved leg room for passengers.